ruddell/ruddell.github.io/_posts/2016-10-27-first-commit.md

 published: true
 ---

->&quot;The beginning is the most important part of the work.&quot;
-><small><cite title="Plato">Plato</cite></small>

-I'm new to the blogging scene, but I needed a place to store experiences, stories coding tips so here we are!

-I also wanted a place to keep track and share the various things I'm working on with [SportsBooth](https://sportsbooth.tv).
+This is a place for me to practice my writing, and to track and share the various things I'm working on with [SportsBooth](https://sportsbooth.tv) and [JHipster](https://jhipster.github.io).